MingStar/SimUniversity/Readme.md

 * No player trading (yet)
 * No robber
 * No development cards, instead players can found startup companies with a 20% success rate
+* No limitations on the number of campuses (settlements) and super campuses (cities)

 ### Difference from the original COMP1711 SimUniversity game
 * Resource are Wood, Brick, Ore, Grain and Sheep (as student degrees are too hard to remember)